dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 A great rule of thumb is that Macs older than 2012 are non-Metal, with the exception of systems having upgradable GPUs.

-::: details Metal supported GPUs
+::: details Metal supported GPUs (click to expand)

 * Intel HD 4000 series (Ivy Bridge/3rd gen) and newer
 * AMD HD 7000 series (GCN 1) and newer